aerogear/mobile-services-installer/apb-release.md

 1. Check the apb.yml file inside the APB repo to make sure it is up to date.
     - To change the icon for the APB, change the value in `metadata.imageUrl`.
 NOTE: you can also use base64 encoded value.
 For example: `imageUrl: "data:image/png;base64,<based64 encoded content>".
-2. Update the Dockerfile by running `apb build`.
-NOTE: some repos also have mutliple docker files for productisation process, you need to manualy copy changes over from one to another, espeically the value for `com.redhat.apb.spec`.
-It is base64 encoded content.
+2. Update the Dockerfile by running
+    ````
+    apb bundle prepare -c Dockerfile
+    apb bundle prepare -c Dockerfile.rhel7
+    ````
 3. Verify the APB by building an image and deploy it somewhere.
-If `apb push` works for you, you should be easily verify it locally.
+If `apb build` and `apb push` works for you, you should be easily verify it locally.
 Otherwise you may need to build an image with the docker file, and push it to a remote registry.
 Then change the registry in [aerogearcatalog_registry.yaml.j2](./roles/ansible-service-broker-setup/templates/aerogearcatalog_registry.yaml.j2), and ran the installer.
 To force the service catalog to be refreshed, ran the following command:
     ```
     oc get clusterservicebroker ansible-service-broker -o=json > broker.json
     oc delete clusterservicebroker ansible-service-broker